RMK

 Here is a more detailed guide for installing Rust.

-2. Choose your hardware
+2. Choose your hardware and install the target

-RMK firmware runs on microcontrollers, by using Embassy as the runtime, RMK supports many series of microcontrollers, such as stm32, nrf52 and rp2040.
+RMK firmware runs on microcontrollers.
+By using Embassy as the runtime, RMK supports many series of microcontrollers, such as stm32, nrf52 and rp2040.
 Choose one of the supported microcontroller makes your journey of RMK much easier.
+In RMK repo, there are many examples, microcontrollers in examples are safe options.
+If you're using other microcontrollers, make sure your microcontroller supports Embassy.

 The next step is to add Rust's compilation target of your chosen microcontroller.
 Rust's default installation include only your host's compilation target, so you have to install the compilation target of your microcontroller manually.